-- Minimum Full Time Undergraduate Load: Nine to twelve semester hours (over the entire summer).
-Students are advised that full-time status for federal financial aid is 12 semester hours. - Maximum: 13 semester hours - Overload: 14-15 semester hours.
-Credit overload requires unconditional admission status, a minimum institutional GPA of 3.5, recommendation of the academic adviser, and signature of the department chair. - Students on Academic Probation: Limited to 10 semester hours
+- Minimum Full Time Undergraduate Load: Nine to 12 semester hours (over the entire summer).
+Students are advised that full-time status for federal financial assistance is 12 semester hours. - Maximum: 13 semester hours - Overload: 14-15 semester hours.
+Credit overload requires unconditional admission status, a minimum institutional GPA of 3.5, recommendation of the student's academic adviser, and signature of the department chair. - Students on Academic Probation: Limited to 10 semester hours